Mapsui/Mapsui/docfx/documentation/projections.md

 # Projections

 Projections is a complicated topic.
 Users of Mapsui have a wide variaty of backgrounds.
-Some are experienced GIS users that get started with this .NET map.
-Many others are app developers that just happen to need a map in their app.
-So here we split things op in different scenarios.
+Some are experienced GIS users that just need to know how this specific map component works.
+Many others are app developers that just happen to need a map for their current app.
+This makes it hard to explain things clear for everyone.
+Here are some basic concepts.

 ## Some elements involved:
 - **Map**: There is one Map.
 It is inevitably in some kind of projection.